PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ### Reset Tank

-There are two methods here that we will need to create, but to begin with we will go back to our *Tank.cs* class and create the *ResetTank()* method.
+There are two methods here that we will need to create.
+But, to begin with we will go back to our *Tank.cs* class and create the *ResetTank()* method.

-This method will preform several actions:
+This method will perform several actions:
 1. We check to see if we are currently invincible.
 2. If we are not currently invincible, we start a Coroutine, which we'll create that will count down our invincibility period and reset it.
 3. We'll reset our position and rotation back to the spawn-point’s position and rotation.